takamuffin/aws-foundry-ssl/README.md

 - Have a Foundry VTT Patreon download link handy, or
 - Generate a time-limited link from the Foundry VTT site; This option isn't really recommended, but if that works for you then that's cool

-Once your server is up and running, you can remove the hosted installer as it's not used past the initial deployment.
+Once your server is up and running, if you used eg. a Google Drive link or your own hosted site, you can remove the installer as it's not used past the initial deployment.

 ### AWS Pre-setup